dotnet/orleans-docs/src/docs/grains/grain_persistence/relational_storage.md

 ### 8. Make the design easy to test

-Creating a new backend should ideally be as easy as translating one of the deployment scripts, adding a new connection string to tests (assuming default parameters), check if a given database is installed, and then run the tests against it.
+Creating a new backend should ideally be as easy as translating one of the existing deployment scripts into the SQL dialect of the backend you are trying to target, adding a new connection string to the tests (assuming default parameters), checking to see if a given database is installed, and then runing the tests against it.

 ### 9. Taking into account the previous points, make both porting scripts for new backends and modifying already-deployed backend scripts as transparent as possible

 ## Realization of the goals

-The Orleans framework does not have a knowledge of deployment-specific hardware (which hardware may change during active deployment), the change of data during the deployment life-cycle, and certain vendor-specific features which are only usable in certain situations.
-For this reason, the interface between the database and Orleans should adhere to a minimum set of abstractions and rules to meet these goals, make it robust against misuse, and make it easy to test if needed.
+The Orleans framework does not have a knowledge of deployment-specific hardware (which hardware may change during active deployment), the change of data during the deployment life-cycle, or certain vendor-specific features which are only usable in certain situations.
+For this reason, the interface between the database and Orleans should adhere to the minimum set of abstractions and rules to meet these goals, make it robust against misuse, and make it easy to test if needed.
 Runtime Tables, Cluster Management and the concrete [membership protocol implementation](https://github.com/dotnet/orleans/blob/master/src/Orleans/SystemTargetInterfaces/IMembershipTable.cs).
 Also, the SQL Server implementation contains SQL Server edition-specific tuning.
 The interface contract between the database and Orleans is defined as follows: